-Measurement and monitoring is an essential part of any PR Plan but we know what it is like.
-Subscriptions mount up – you’ve already subscribed to a press release distribution service or a social media scheduling too.
+Measurement and monitoring is an essential part of any PR Plan – but we know what it’s like.

 But this is a service that you cannot overlook.

-We run through the cost of each service and outline their strengths so you can choose the right one for your public relations campaign.
+Below we run through the cost of each service and outline their strengths and weaknesses so you can choose the right one for your public relations campaign.

-Whether you’re monitoring the success from your influencer marketing and awareness days campaign or you’ve implemented some of our best marketing ideas for small business this guide to media monitoring is for you.
+Whether you’re monitoring the success from your influencer marketing and awareness days campaign or you’ve implemented some of our best marketing ideas for small business this guide to media monitoring is a good place to start.

 Entry level: Price withheld